splunk/splunk-ansible/docs/CONTRIBUTING.md

 Continuous integration will run all of these tests either as pre-submits on PRs, post-submits against master/release branches, or both.

 ##### Documentation
-We could always improve our documentation.
-If you would like to help contribute to the our docs, we’re happy to have your help!
-Anyone can contribute, whether you’re new to the project or you’ve been around a long time, and whether you self-identify as a developer, an end user, or someone who just can’t stand seeing typos.
+We could always use improvements to our documentation!
+Anyone can contribute to these docs - whether you’re new to the project, you’ve been around a long time, and whether you self-identify as a developer, an end user, or someone who just can’t stand seeing typos.
 What exactly is needed?
 1. More complementary documentation.
 Have you perhaps found something unclear?
 2. More examples or generic templates that others can use.
 3. Blog posts, articles and such – they’re all very appreciated.

-You can also edit documentation files directly in the GitHub web interface, without using a local copy.
+You can also edit documentation files directly in the GitHub web interface, without creating a local copy.
 This can be convenient for small typos or grammer fixes.

 ## Maintainers